Molecular and Genetic Epidemiology I

 genes, and their interaction with environmental factors; pharmacogenomics;

-and ethics in genetics-basaed research.
+and ethics in genetics-based research.
 Ultimately, students will develop a framework

 for interpreting, assessing, and incorporating molecular and genetic measures